- Updated April 14, 2026

 ⚡ Quick Answer

-The rising cost of diabetes supplies and frequent over-ordering through insurance plans have led many people to accumulate extra test strips at home.
+The rising cost of diabetes supplies and changes in supply needs have led many people to accumulate extra test strips at home.
 Instead of letting them expire, more sellers are turning to resale platforms to recover value — even when products have only a few months left.

 Expiration dates aren’t just a formality — they affect how accurate and safe a glucose test result is.
 Test strips rely on chemical enzymes that deteriorate with time.
 When they near or pass their expiration, readings can become less reliable.